General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Numerical Tests: flat spacetime

 In addition, in the high-viscosity case, the \texttt{BHAC} solution underestimates the bulk-viscosity pressure at the head of the right-propagating shock with respect to the values computed with the RLBM or RBMTP approaches (see bottom right panel of Fig.\ \ref{fig:shocktube}).
 While this may again be due to the breakdown of the hydrodynamical description, part of the error may also originate from the truncation of the relativistic evolution equation for \(\Pi\) [we recall that we have set $\Delta_\Pi=0$ in Eq. \eqref{eq:full_S}].
 As remarked by \citet{Bouras2010}, the inclusion of additional source terms, as well as of a coupling to a heat current, generally yields a better description of the corresponding dissipative current (see Fig.\ 10 of \citealt{Bouras2010}).
 We expect the same to be true here and hence that a smaller deviation would be obtained with a more sophisticated source term for Eq. \eqref{eq:bulk_implement}.

 Overall, Fig.\ \ref{fig:shocktube} shows that our numerical implementation of the relativistic dissipative-hydrody-namics equations leads to solutions that are in very good agreement with the reference solutions obtained by the direct solution of the relativistic Boltzmann equation in regimes that are mildly dissipative, \ie \(\zeta_0 \lesssim 0.01\), and in regimes that are highly dissipative, \ie \(\zeta_0 \lesssim 0.1\).
-The relative differences remain below 8\% for $p/p_0$ where we only considered the region $x \in [-2.5,2.6]~\mathrm{fm}$.
-In this way we exclude rightmost shock wave and the head of the left-propagating rarefaction wave.
-Due to the fact that the solution obtained by BHAC reaches its unperturbed initial state at lower $|x|$ than the solutions obtained by RLBM and RBMTP, the relative difference starts growing outside of $[-2.5,2.6]~\mathrm{fm}$ and can reach values close to 45\%.
-Note that this relative difference depends solely on the value of $p$ in the unperturbed initial states, for instance if the pressure of the right initial state was close to zero then the relative difference would be close to 100\% at the rightmost shock wave.
-Furthermore, we similarly calculate the relative differences for $\Pi/p$ and obtain values below a maximum of $\sim$ 60\% which is reached at $x \sim 2~\mathrm{fm}$.
-Note that $\Pi/p$ passes through zero such that the corresponding region is excluded, too.
+The relative differences remain below 8\% for $p/p_0$ in the region $x \in [-2.5,2.6]~\mathrm{fm}$, but larger differences can be found when considering also other regions of the computational domain including the rightmost shock wave and the head of the left-propagating rarefaction wave.